-Energy and carbon reduction of our Estate
+Energy and carbon reduction plan for our Estate

-- New decarbonised fully electric City Centre campus which utilises Air Source Heat Pumps.
+- New decarbonised, fully electric City Centre campus which utilises Air Source Heat Pumps.

 - The electricity supplied to the University is provided by sources which are 100% renewable